How to Find and Get Low Interest Loans

 You can also look for ways to get the money you need without getting a low interest personal loan.

-- Secured loans: When you have something of value, you can use it as collateral to get a loan.
+When you have something of value, you can use it as collateral to get a loan.
 If you have equity built up in your home, for example, you can tap it using a loan or line of credit secured with your home.
-You can do the same with a car or other vehicle (just don’t get a car title loan, which are expensive).
+You can do the same with a car or other vehicle (just don’t get a car title loan, which is expensive).

-- Credit cards: Few credit cards can match personal loan APRs, and if you’ve been denied a low interest loan, you probably aren’t eligible for a credit card with a zero interest offer.
-That said, if it’s an emergency, a credit card may be your best option.
+Few credit cards can match personal loan APRs, and if you’ve been denied a low interest loan, you probably aren’t eligible for a credit card with a zero interest offer.
+That said, if it’s an emergency, a credit card could be your best option.

-- Family and friends: You might also get help from family and friends to meet your bills.
-They might be willing to give you money, or lend it to you without charging interest.
+You might also get help from family and friends to meet your bills.
+They might be willing to give you money or lend it to you without charging interest.

 In the end, it’s important to carefully consider your situation and your financial needs before making a decision about getting a loan.
 Once you decide you need a loan, getting the lowest rate possible should be a top consideration.